Yoga and Meditation Retreat

 sign up

-Pregnancy and the postpartum period are periods of profound transformation.
+Pregnancy and the postpartum period are times of profound transformation.

-Pre & postnatal yoga offers adapted, conscious and reassuring support to support the body and the emotional balance of women at each stage of motherhood.
+Prenatal and postnatal yoga offers a safe, mindful, and adapted support system to help sustain the body and emotional balance of women at every stage of motherhood.

 Here, the posture adapts to the body.
-The practice becomes a space for listening, regulating and connecting to yourself and your child.
+The practice becomes a space for listening, regulation, and connection with oneself and with the baby.

-These yoga practices are available to all women regardless of whether or not there is previous yoga experience.
+These yoga practices are accessible to all women, whether or not they have prior experience with yoga.

 regulation

-Why practice yoga during pregnancy and after delivery?
+Why practice yoga during pregnancy and after giving birth?

 Prenatal yoga